Gout is a painful form of arthritis best treated by diet and NSAIDs.

 Giving up what was probably the very cause of his gout, alcohol,

-No one is quite sure why but, whilst hospitalisations in the USA in the last 20 years have increased by 11%, hospitalisations due to the Big G have mushroomed by nearly 400%.
+No one is quite sure why but, whilst hospitalisations in the USA in the last 20 years have increased by 11%, hospitalisations due to the Big G have mushroomed by nearly 400%; a United States explosion.
 That's nuclear!
 Avoid mushrooms if you suffer from the Big G!
 Otherwise eat masses of them!

 Common sense can be totally misleading, but it's not unrealistic to assume that it's related to the 'crap' fast food diet that Americans 'enjoy'.
 Getting back to eating a genuine salad (not a leaf of lettuce and a quarter of tomato) several days a week, plenty of fruit and raw food in general, back to nature is surely what it's about.